darinkeng/NYC-Taxi-Tip-Prediction-Analytics/README.md

-# NYC Taxi Tip Prediction Pipeline
+# NYC Taxi Analytics & Tip Prediction Pipeline

 ## Project Overview

-This project builds an end-to-end data analytics and machine learning pipeline to predict taxi tip amounts using NYC Yellow Taxi trip records.
-The workflow combines local SQL exploration, cloud-based querying, feature engineering, and regression modeling to transform raw trip-level data into predictions.
+This project builds an end-to-end analytics and machine learning pipeline using NYC Yellow Taxi trip records.
+The project combines cloud SQL benchmarking, data engineering workflows, feature engineering, and predictive modeling to analyze taxi trip behavior and predict credit-card tip amounts.

-The goal of this project is to demonstrate how large transportation datasets can be cleaned, queried, modeled, and interpreted using a modern data science workflow.
+The goal is to demonstrate how large-scale transportation data can be queried, optimized, transformed, and modeled using tools commonly used in data analyst, data scientist, and data engineering workflows.

+The project has two main components:

+1. **Cloud SQL Benchmarking**: compares analytical SQL workloads across Databricks and BigQuery.
+2. **Tip Prediction Modeling**: builds a machine learning model to predict taxi tip amounts using trip, fare, time, and location features.

 ## Business Problem

-Taxi tipping behavior is influenced by factors such as trip distance, fare amount, pickup and dropoff locations, payment type, time of day, and passenger behavior.
-Understanding these patterns can help transportation platforms, fleet operators, and analysts better understand customer payment behavior and identify the main drivers of tip amounts.
+NYC taxi trip records contain rich information about fare behavior, trip patterns, passenger behavior, payment methods, and tipping.
+Analyzing this data can help transportation platforms, fleet operators, and analysts better understand what factors influence customer tipping behavior.

-In this project, I focus on predicting the tip amount for credit-card taxi trips using trip, fare, time, and location-based features.

-## Key Questions

-* Which trip characteristics are most associated with higher taxi tips?
+This project explores two practical questions:

+* How can large taxi trip datasets be queried efficiently across different cloud data platforms?
-* Can fare, distance, time, and location variables be used to predict tip amount?
+* Can trip-level features be used to predict taxi tip amounts for credit-card transactions?

-* How can raw taxi trip records be transformed into model-ready features using SQL and Python?
-* What does a scalable workflow look like when moving from local data exploration to cloud-based querying?
+By combining SQL benchmarking with machine learning, this project shows both the infrastructure side and the modeling side of a real-world analytics workflow.

 ## Dataset

-The project uses NYC Yellow Taxi trip records in Parquet format.
-The dataset includes trip-level information such as:
+This project uses NYC Yellow Taxi trip records in Parquet format.
+The dataset includes trip-level variables such as:

 * Pickup and dropoff timestamps
 * Pickup and dropoff location IDs